The Furniture Society: History

 The Awards were first presented in 2001, at the annual Furniture Society conference held that year in Tempe, Arizona.
-Five craftsmen were honored simultaneously in the first presentation, in order to make up for time lost in planning and funding the awards and to insure that these five iconic figures in furniture making and education were properly recognized in their lifetimes.
+Five craftsmen were honored simultaneously in the first presentation, in order to make up for time lost in planning and funding the awards and to ensure that these five iconic figures in furniture making and education were properly recognized in their lifetimes.
 One of the initial honorees, Tage Frid, was unable to attend the ceremony due to health issues and died several months later.
 Three of the other initial honorees—Art Carpenter, Sam Maloof and James Krenov are now deceased.